newhavenrb/conferences/Cultures-of-Effective-Learning.md

 What keeps you from learning?

-* Doubt...
-    * "isn't Ruby just a scripting language"
+* Doubt...  "isn't Ruby just a scripting language"
-    * I'm not smart enough
+* Self-Exclusion...
+I'm not smart enough